he-is-harry/FIPS203-Rust/README.md

 - Parameter sets for **ML-KEM-512**, **ML-KEM-768**, and **ML-KEM-1024**
 - Full key generation, encapsulation, and decapsulation operations
 - Custom RNG and default RNG's (using `OsRng`) are supported
+- All return values are automatically zeroized on drop
+> ⚠️ **Caveat:** Values converted into bytes are not automatically zeroized it is recommended to zeroize like in the example below.

 ---